jeka-dev/working-examples/README.md

 For now provided examples are :

-* [Java task based](./java-task-based) : A simple Java project with build class designed as a set of tasks (ala ANT).
+* [Java task based](./java-task-based) : A simple Java project with build class designed as a set of tasks (ala Ant).

 * [Java full conventional](./org.jerkar.examples-java-full-conventional) : Similar project as above but no build class is required as, here, the project respect fully conventions.